 We had plenty of time to get to the ferry crossing over to Denmark which inevitably led to us mucking about, drinking coffee (just me, but I do drink enough for the both of us) and just generally taking it too slow.

-All in all we caught the check-in for the ferry with 60 seconds to spare.
+All in all I think we caught last check-in for the ferry with about 60 seconds to spare.

 Once across Kattegatt we went straight for the Hotel in Hirtshals.

 I had booked it through the Agoda booking site and had no idea how late the reception was open so off we went.

 Now, walking into a hotel reception in bike gear probably a bit worse for wear after a long day in the saddle you sometimes don't really get the treatment you deserve (or maybe I'm just a complete asshole and DO get what I deserve, I'll just leave that open to interpretation).

 This was one of those places, Hotel Strandlyst obviously thought themselves far to posh to cater to some bearded bikers.

 I don't know if it's because of the 90's biker wars or what the problem is but of all the places I've ridden the overall worst treatment I've gotten in hotels is in Denmark.

 The clown in the reception claimed no rooms where available, no booking had been made and the booking site which happens to be one of the biggest in the world was completely unknown to him.